Talk to us on +44 (0)7802 179817

 PRINCIPALITY STADIUM

-Steve is working with the Stadium Management department to review their counter terrorism security arrangements in preparation for the forthcoming Martyn’s Law.
+Steve worked with the Stadium Management department to review their counter terrorism security arrangements in preparation for Martyn’s Law.

 April 2022 to date